zeixcom/ui-element/docs-src/pages/blog/rethinking-reactivity.md

 # Rethinking Reactivity

 <p class="lead">In our previous post, we saw how components help organize frontend code into manageable, encapsulated pieces.
-But what happens when we need **multiple inputs, derived values, and complex state relationships**?</p>
+But what happens when we need <strong>multiple inputs, derived values, and complex state relationships</strong>?</p>

 </section>